josephhuang08/student-guide/docs/content-onboarding/working-with-GitHub.md

 ![sorry, image not available](../assets/origin_ssh_path.png "where to find the SSH path")

-- To submit your code to the upstream repository, create a merge request from your personal fork in the web interface
+- To submit your code to the upstream repository, create a pull request from your personal fork in the web interface

 - if you need to update your personal fork from the project it was created from, do a "pull from upstream" --> https://help.github.com/articles/merging-an-upstream-repository-into-your-fork/